Luxury overwater villas with thatched roofs in tropical resort surrounded by turquoise lagoon, Maldives

 Tropical

-Airport: MLE Currency: MVR Top picks: Overwater Villas, Private Island Resorts
+Airport: MLE Currency: MVR (1 $ ≈ 15 Rf) Top picks: Overwater Villas, Private Island Resorts

-"Step out into the sun and explore Overwater Villas.
-January is an ideal time to visit Maldives.
+"Dive into crystal-clear waters around Maldives.
+February offers ideal underwater visibility.
 Relax on the sand and forget the world for a while."

 Our take